 The Professional Edition of the Duckworth/Lewis shall be used in all matches.
-If any match is suspended after it has started such that the number of overs available to be faced by either side is reduced from that determined when the match started, the revised target shall be computed using the computer software CODA 6.2 (or later releases) in accordance with the instructions provided with that software and displayed on the screen.
+If any match is suspended after it has started such that the number of overs available to be faced by either side is reduced from that determined when the match started, the revised target shall be computed using the latest version of CODA as distributed by ICC in accordance with the instructions provided with that software and displayed on the screen.

 Where possible, arrangements shall be made for the provision of back-up capability, in case of computer malfunction, for the operation or continued operation of the Professional Edition.
-In the event of computer malfunction at any time during the match where no such provision has been made, the Standard Edition (the method in use prior to October 2003) shall be used.
+In the event of computer non-availability or malfunction where no such provision has been made, the Standard Edition (the method in use prior to October 2003) shall be used.